deepomicslab/PhageScope/Tutorial/DB_docs/Database_introduction.md

 ### Terminators
 Terminators are specific DNA sequences that indicate the end of a gene or a functional genetic region.
 The annotation of terminators provides information about the locations where the genes or functional regions within the phage genomes end.
 This information is valuable for accurately determining the boundaries of genes, regulatory regions, or other functional elements in the phage genomes.

 We employed **TransTermHP** [19] to predict transcription terminators within the phage genomes, resulting in a comprehensive collection of **3,912,546** terminators derived from the phage sequences.

+### Taxonomy
+To determine the taxonomic classification for phages, 30,553 taxonomy-specific VOGs from eight taxonomical groups were selected as the marker genes.
+For each phage, we applied HMMsearch to align its encoded proteins to the VOGs and assigned it to the taxonomical group with the most HMM hits.

 ### tRNA & tmRNA genes
 tRNA and tmRNA genes encode RNA molecules that play essential roles in protein synthesis and quality control, respectively.
 The identification and annotation of tRNA and tmRNA genes indicate the presence of these functional elements within the phage genomes.
 By studying these genes, users can gain insights into the phage's ability to manipulate the host's protein synthesis machinery and potentially identify mechanisms to evade host defenses or manipulate host cellular functions.